IoTcat/fp/README.md

 # fp
-wow o_0, fp is so smart that I don't even need a cookie anymore~
+wow~ ⊙o⊙ Such a smart fingerprint generator that I don't even need a cookie anymore~

 ## What is fp?